 Support this project

-My goal with this project is to create a collection of powerful storytelling images of the watershed sentinels of the Oregon Coast that will become tools to inform and empower citizens to protect and conserve their local watershed habitats and the species that rely upon them.
+The goals of Watershed Sentinels is to create a collection of powerful storytelling images of each species that will become tools to inform and empower citizens to protect and conserve their local watershed habitats and the species that rely upon them.
 This will include:

 - a large format book